Brooklyn Urban Gardener Certificate Program

 Learn + Grow + Connect + Serve

-Upon completing all coursework and required volunteer hours, graduates are certified as Brooklyn Botanic Garden BUG volunteers.
+Upon completing all coursework, graduates are certified as Brooklyn Botanic Garden BUG volunteers.
 Certified BUGs then continue to support greening projects at schools, senior centers, block associations, community gardens, and other organizations.

 BUG students can expect an experiential, train-the-trainer program.
 Using a hands-on, participatory education model, the course includes instruction in sustainable horticultural practices suited to the urban environment, street tree stewardship, community engagement practices, effective teaching methods, and an overview of the greening resources available in Brooklyn.
 The training is free.